Types of wood finishes - Roble.Store

 Shellac

-Appearance: A fine, smooth finish that accentuates the natural grain of the wood.
+Appearance: a fine, smooth finish that accentuates the natural grain of the wood.

-Ideal for: outdoor furniture and appliances
+Ideal for: outdoor furniture and fixtures

-Color: Super blonde to deep orange
+Color: Super blond to deep orange

 shellac